 What are the contribution limits?
-The IRS doesn't specify an annual contribution limit.
-However, contributions are considered gifts for tax purposes.
-In 2018, gifts totaling up to $15,000 per individual will qualify for the annual exclusion.
-This means if you and your spouse have three children you can gift $90,000 without gift-tax consequences since each child can receive $15,000 in gifts from you and $15,000 in gifts from your spouse.
+Contributions to 529 college savings plans are considered gifts for tax purposes.
+In 2021, gifts totaling up to $15,000 per individual qualify for the annual gift tax exclusion.
+This means if you and your spouse have three children you can gift $90,000 without gift-tax consequences, since each child can receive $15,000 in gifts from you and $15,000 in gifts from your spouse.
 Remember, this also includes non-529 gifts (such as gifts to a life insurance trust) so be sure to account for those.

 What is the five-year election?
-You can "front-load" your gifts or contributions to a 529 plan and spread the gift over five years for gift tax purposes.
-For instance, if you contribute $75,000 in 2018, you can elect to use five years' worth of gifts in one year ($75,000 divided by the $15,000 annual exclusion).
+You can “front-load” your gifts or contributions to a 529 plan and spread the gift over five years for gift tax purposes.
+For instance, if you contribute $80,000 in 2022, you can elect to use five years' worth of gifts in one year ($80,000 divided by the $16,000 annual exclusion).
 This is important for larger estates.
-Any 529 contribution over the annual exclusion amount is deducted from the lifetime gift exemption, which is currently $11.2 million per individual in 2018.
-Staying under the annual exclusion of $15,000 or using the five-year election will help preserve your lifetime gift exemption for other gifts.
+Any 529 contribution over the annual exclusion amount is deducted from the lifetime gift exemption, which is currently $12.06 million per individual in 2022 (Source: SavingforCollege.com).
+Staying under the annual exclusion of $16,000 or using the five-year election will help preserve your lifetime gift exemption for other gifts.

 What are the estate tax implications of a contribution to a 529 plan?
 Except in special circumstances, contributions to a 529 plan are not considered part of the estate of the contributor for estate tax calculation purposes.

 Can you roll money from other accounts into a 529?
 Tax-free rollovers from one 529 into another 529 with the same beneficiary are permissible once every 12 months.